 Ingredients

-• 3 large pasteurized eggs, separated (at room temperature)
+• 3 large pasteurized eggs at room temperature, divided

-• 1-1/4 teaspoon pure vanilla extract (or 1 teaspoon vanilla paste)
+• 1-1/4 teaspoon vanilla extract or 1 teaspoon vanilla paste

 Instructions

-• PREP: See Note 1.
-Set coffee mixture aside in a shallow bowl that has plenty of room to dip the entire cookie at once.
-Lightly grease an 8x8-inch pan with cooking spray, set aside for now.
-Separate 3 eggs -- yolks from whites.
+• Make espresso mixture (see note 1).
+Set coffee mixture aside in a shallow bowl that has room to dip the entire cookie at once.
+Lightly grease an 8x8-inch pan with cooking spray; set aside.
+Separate 3 eggs—yolks from whites.
 Add yolks to a bowl attached to a stand mixer and whites to a separate bowl for now.
-Take the mascarpone out of the fridge.
+Take mascarpone out of the fridge.

-• EGG YOLKS: Pour sugar on top of the egg yolks.
-Attach whisk attachment and beat at high speed for 6 for 10 minutes or until it color changes to a very light (almost white) yellow and becomes quite thick.
+• Pour sugar on top of egg yolks.
+Attach whisk attachment and beat at high speed 6 for 10 minutes or until its color changes to a very light (almost white) yellow and becomes thick.
 Scrape sides occasionally as needed.
-Turn off mixer then use a spatula to scrape in all of the mascarpone.
-Add in vanilla paste or extract.
+Turn off mixer, then use a spatula to scrape in all the mascarpone.
+Add vanilla.
 Beat on low speed just until combined and smooth.
-Use a spatula to scrape all of this mixture to a separate very large bowl.
+Use a spatula to scrape all this mixture to a separate, very large bowl.

-• CREAM: No need to clean out stand mixer bowl or whisk yet.
-To the stand mixer bowl, add in heavy cream (cold--straight from the fridge) and beat, still with whisk attachment, at high speed 6 for 3 minutes or until medium peaks form (not soft, but not stiff/hard -- here's a helpful graphic).
-Be careful to not over-beat.
-Use a spatula to gently mix the cream into the egg yolk mixture.
-Now wash out the stand mixer bowl and whisk being sure to thoroughly dry both.
+• No need to clean out stand mixer bowl or whisk yet.
+To the stand mixer bowl, add in heavy cream (cold—straight from the fridge) and beat, still with whisk attachment, at high speed 6 for 3 minutes or until medium peaks form (not soft but not stiff—here's a helpful graphic).
+Be careful to not overbeat.
+Use a spatula to gently mix cream into egg yolk mixture.
+Now wash out stand mixer bowl and whisk and thoroughly dry both.

-• EGG WHITES: Add egg whites and salt to stand mixer bowl.
-Beat on high speed 6 until eggs are stiff, bright white, and foamy, about 2-3 minutes.
-Add 1/2 of the egg whites to the cream mixture and very gently fold into the mixture with a spatula.
-When mostly incorporated, add the rest of the egg whites and again very gently fold the egg whites into the mixture to combine.
+• Add egg whites and salt to stand mixer bowl.
+Beat on high speed 6 until eggs are stiff, bright white, and foamy, about 2–3 minutes.
+Add 1/2 the egg whites to the cream mixture and very gently fold into the mixture with a spatula.
+When mostly incorporated, add remaining egg whites and again, very gently fold egg whites into the mixture to combine.

-• DIP COOKIES: If using, add in the liquor to the coffee and stir.
-Very quickly dip one cookie at a time in the mixture (don't soak at all!) and then place in the pan.
-Line the base of the pan, breaking cookies apart to fit if needed.
+• If using, add in the liquor to the coffee and stir.
+Very quickly dip one cookie at a time in the mixture (don’t soak at all!), then line the base of the pan with cookies, breaking cookies apart to fit if needed.

-• ARRANGE: Spread half the cream mixture on top.
-Through a fine mesh sieve, sprinkle Sift 1/2 tablespoon cocoa powder through a fine-mesh sieve onto the top.
-Then repeat -- cookies dipped in coffee followed by the remaining cream mixture.
-Cover tightly with plastic wrap and place in the fridge for 6-8 hours, preferably overnight.
+• Spread half the cream mixture on top.
+Sift 1/2 tablespoon cocoa powder through a fine-mesh sieve on top.
+Then repeat—cookies dipped in coffee followed by the remaining cream mixture.
+Cover tightly with plastic wrap and place in the fridge for 6–8 hours, preferably overnight.

-• ENJOY: Right before serving, sprinkle the remaining 1/2 tablespoon cocoa powder on top through a fine mesh sieve.
+• Right before serving, sprinkle remaining 1/2 tablespoon cocoa powder on top through a fine mesh sieve.
 Cut into pieces, serve, and enjoy!
-(To get clean cuts: use a sharp knife.
-Run the knife under hot water, quickly dry it off, and then make a cut.
+(To get clean cuts, use a sharp knife.
+Run the knife under hot water, quickly dry it off, and make a cut.
 Repeat for each cut.)

 Video